Buy Aeroplan Points With a 90% Bonus (1.32¢ Each) Buy Aeroplan Points With a 90% Bonus (1.32¢ Each)

-At the time of writing, $1 USD is equal to $1.35 CAD.
-As most AwardWallet Blog readers are U.S.-based, all prices in this post are converted to USD.
+At the time of writing, $1 USD equals $1.40 CAD.
+Since a majority of AwardWallet readers are U.S.-based, all prices in this post are converted to USD (unless otherwise stated in CAD).

 • You can only gift a total of 500,000 Aeroplan points in a calendar year.